tweag/nickel/notes/overriding.md

   vanilla native records.
 - Several competing mechanisms have been implemented in slightly different contexts.
-Overriding in general is already difficult for beginners, but having to learn several ones, all similar but still different, is hard.
+Overriding in general is already difficult for beginners, but having to learn several ones, all similar but still different, is even harder.
-- User land implementations don't have a first-class access to information such as source location and metavalues.
+- User-land implementations don't have a first-class access to information such as source location and metavalues.
 In a dynamic language, this can make good error reporting much harder.
 - It is potentially harder to make user land implementations efficient.